SJ-2004/web-dev-101/README.md

 ## Contributing

-I warmly welcome contributions to the CafeMenu project.
+I warmly welcome contributions to the **Camper Cafe** project.
 Should you encounter any challenges or wish to propose enhancements, kindly take these steps:

-1. Submit a pull request through the project's GitHub repository.
+1. Submit a pull request through the project's [GitHub repository](https://github.com/SJ-2004/web-dev-101/tree/main).
 2. If you identify any issues or have suggestions, feel free to open an issue on the repository.